glific/glific/README.md

 ## Deploying release on ECS with CD
 1. If you are using AWS codebuild for CD, use buildspec.yml.sample file content for creating and pushing docker image.
-2. For using and alternative repository like docker hub, you just need to make some changes around REPOSITORY_URI and authentications to that repo.
+2. For using and alternative repository like docker hub, you just need to make some changes in the pre_build phase (REPOSITORY_URI and authentications), the rest of the phases will remains same.

 ## Documentation